OpenInverterGateway/OpenInverterGateway/Doc/ShineWiFi-X/ShineWiFi-X.md

 The LEDs are driven toward Ground, i.e. a Logical HIGH turns them on.

-The Pushbutton is connected to the Analog Input of the ESP thru a voltage divider pull-up to 3.3V.
+The pushbutton is connected to the Analog Input of the ESP through a voltage divider pull-up to 3.3V.

-Reverse Engineering of the connections to te ESP-07 module:
+Reverse Engineering of the connections to the ESP-07 module:

 ESP-07S Module (16Pin) on ShineWifi-X: